 You’ve been envying the neighbor’s backyard swimming pool and you very much want one of your own.
 It would be a great place for the kids to play, to enjoy a cold drink on a warm summer night or just a peaceful spot to unwind or maybe even get some work done from time to time.

 But then there’s the million dollar question – how much does it cost to build a pool in San Antonio?
 You might be also wondering how much it costs to maintain a customized in-ground swimming pool in my backyard?
-Pool companies in San Antonio are very competitively priced competing with one another all year around.
+San Antonio pool businesses are very competitively priced competing with one another all year around.

 Well there’s really no simple answer to that question, and that’s because of the many different variables involved.
 What kind of amenities or extras are you going to want?
 How big do you want the pool to be?
 Are you going to want an expanded patio with all of the bells and whistles?
 Do you want a hot tub or spa as well?

 These are all questions that need to be answered before you can get a realistic estimate of how much a swimming pool is going to cost you to install and that’s something our pool construction San Antonio specialists can help you with!

 But what we can do is give you some national averages as it relates to swimming pool construction and maintenance.
 So let’s take a look…